 Children are also taught to eat independently using a variety of tools and make healthy choices, independent toileting, and washing hands and preparing snacks.
 Children will often visit local green spaces and explore nature walking, jumping, relaxing on the grass and crawling and having high intensity activities.

-Staff support all children to build key group attachments developing a warm, positive relationships and interactions.
+Staff support all children to build key group attachments developing a warm, positive relationships and nurturing interactions.
+Children are encouraged to build relationships with other children and staff through social activities and throughout the daily routine.

-Children are given opportunities to develop a positive sense of self, we teach and develop children's emotions using the colour monsters and flash cards.
+Children are given opportunities to develop a positive sense of self by knowing ourselves, we teach and develop children's emotions using the colour monsters and flash cards, focusing on their thoughts and feelings this enables children to manage their own feeling and emotions.
 Staff model positive behaviour daily in the routine enabling children to play safely with peers.
 Children are often given social interaction opportunities eating together at breakfast time, lunches, and carpet time.

 Literacy: